 If you've tried whitening strips and been dissatisfied with the outcome – whether because of uneven coverage or just minimal effect, consider trying a home whitening kit instead.
 Although they are not quite as convenient as strips, they use more effective ingredients so you might get better results.

-Whichever product you try, remember that perfectly white teeth don't mean that you have a healthy smile, and vice versa.
+Whichever product you try, remember that perfectly white teeth don't mean that you have a healthy smile and vice versa.
 Your first priority should be to take care of your oral health and get in to see the dentist regularly.

 How often should you use teeth whitening strips?

 You should always follow the instructions that came with your kit.
 Most strips are meant to be used once a day, every day, for a period of anywhere from two weeks to a month.
-Using your strips more often than instructed probably won't help whiten your teeth more, and might result in tooth sensitivity, or even damage to your enamel or gums.

 Do whitening strips really work?

 They can work, and some that work for some people don't work for others, so you may want to try a couple of brands with different ingredients before giving up.
-You might get better and more consistent results with a teeth whitening kit, though.

 Are teeth whitening strips safe?

 Yes.
 Unless you have an allergy, there is no reason to consider that whitening strips are unsafe.
 Just be sure to follow the usage instructions and don't leave the strips on for longer than stated.